OSHE Restart Plan (July 22, 2020)

 Q: How does a student apply for CCOG?

-All students must complete and file the Free Application for Federal Student Aid (FAFSA) or the New Jersey Alternative Financial Aid Application to apply for all available forms of federal and state need-based grants and merit scholarships by September 15, 2019.
+All students must complete and file the Free Application for Federal Student Aid (FAFSA) or the New Jersey Alternative Financial Aid Application to apply for all available forms of federal and state need-based grants and merit scholarships by the deadline.
 The student must satisfy all requirements to determine his or her eligibility to receive payments of these state and federal grants and scholarships within established state deadlines.
 The FAFSA can be completed at www.fafsa.gov.

 New Jersey Dreamers should complete the New Jersey Alternative Financial Aid Application at https://www.hesaa.org/Pages/NJAlternativeApplication.aspx.